Nagwa Fouad in San Francisco

 The idea for a tour started in 1985 when Kamel Sufian was selected as a judge for the Egyptian Film Festival.
 It was his dream to bring the top Egyptian stars to Hollywood to be honored.
 Last December he went to Egypt for the film festival and, while he was there, negotiated with the movie stars, Nagwa Fouad and the singer Walid Toufig.
 As the time drew near, even though he had been advertised, Walid Toufig couldn’t make it, so Ahmed Adawiya was brought instead.

 Samir and Ramona had no trouble selling the tickets.
 Tables filled up fast.
 More than a few people were turned away and some were unable to be served dinner but were allowed to stand by the walls.
-Before the dinner and program, a reception was given for the group.
+Before the dinner and program, a reception was given to the group.
 The Lawrence Olivier of Egypt, Farid Showki, received applause in appreciation for his film roles.
-He won the award as best actor for 1986.
+He won the award as best actor in 1986.
 The popular Salah Zul Fakkar was also honored as a great actor.
 I overheard some gossip that he was married to the famous actress Shadia.
 Mr. Fakkar’s brother was married to Faten Hammama, whom we all know as the ex-wife of Omar Sharif.

 In all, nine of the top Egyptian movie stars attended: Nabila Ebeid, Sufia El Omrey, Nagwa Fouad, Farid Shawki, Abdel Aziz Mahmoud, Adel Adham, Ahmed Adawiya, Younis Shalaby, and Salah Zul Fakkar.
 The group was accompanied by a female reporter from the popular Egyptian newspaper Al Ahram.
 She took pictures of the group constantly for articles covering this tour.
 Also in the group were several Egyptian businessmen who were the power behind the movie and video distributors.
 One Saudi Arabian, I was told, was the biggest producer of movie-to-video transfers in the Middle East.